NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsE.clean.rst

 in #ch  (default #1) and allows you to edit it.
 The parameter maxlen%  dictates the maximum number of characters allowed (this defaults to the amount set when the Turbo Toolkit is configured).
 The edited result is returned when <ENTER> is pressed.
-If the string contains a non-sensical value when <ENTER> is pressed, a warning beep is sounded.
+If the string contains a nonsensical value when <ENTER> is pressed, a warning beep is sounded.

 **NOTE**

-On non-SMS machines, a buffer full errror could be reported if an attempt was made to enter a string longer than 118 characters, or the length of the longest SuperBASIC line listed or edited to date, whichever is longer.
+On non-SMS machines, a buffer full error could be reported if an attempt was made to enter a string longer than 118 characters, or the length of the longest SuperBASIC line listed or edited to date, whichever is longer.